In this page

 Your first script in 2 minutes

-Here is the good old Hello world example, implemented with Groovy for the Better PDF Exporter for Jira.
+Here is the good old Hello world! program implemented in Groovy for the Better PDF Exporter for Jira appp.

 First, save your logic to a Groovy script file hello-world.groovy: